The Division of Liberal Arts offers many areas of study and a variety of classes. Below, you can explore the full list of our course offerings.

 ENG-W 208 Introduction to Poetry Writing (3 cr.)
 Offers students an introduction to the craft and practice of poetry writing: how to find subjects for writing; how to create images, similes, and metaphors; how to make rhyme sound natural; how to produce both metered and free-verse poetry.
 Part of the class will be a workshop in which students learn to revise their poems and those of fellow students.
 This course can serve as a prerequisite for W303 or W305.
 This course is recommended for English majors pursuing a concentration in creative writing.
 PUL=1A.

 ENG-W 231 Professional Writing Skills (3 cr.)
-[P:ENG W131 with a minimum grade of C.] Focuses on expository writing for the student whose career requires preparation of reports, proposals, and analytical papers.
+[P:ENG W131 or equivalent with C or higher.]
+Focuses on expository writing for the student whose career requires preparation of reports, proposals, and analytical papers.
 Emphasis on clear and direct objective writing and on investigation of an original topic written in report form, including a primary research project.
 Evaluation is based on student projects.
 PUL=1A; RISE=E

 ENG-W 270 Argumentative Writing (3 cr.)
-[P:ENG W131 with a minimum grade of C.] Offers instruction and practice in writing argumentative essays about complicated and controversial issues.
+[P:ENG W131 or equivalent with a C o higher.]
+Offers instruction and practice in writing argumentative essays about complicated and controversial issues.
 The course focuses on strategies for identifying issues, assessing claims, locating evidence, deciding on a position, and writing papers with clear assertions and convincing arguments.
 PUL=2

 ENG-W 301 Writing Fiction (3 cr.)
 An intermediate course in the theory and practice of fiction writing with seminar study of relevant materials and criticism of student work in class and conference.
 May be repeated once for credit.
 PUL=1A; RISE=Experiential Learning.